-The effects are much worse and they can be difficult to reverse.
+These effects can be difficult to reverse.
 That’s why it can seem more difficult to lose weight after 50.

 What happens is that the hormones that deal with your hunger, how you store and use fat, and how your body handles blood sugar all go haywire.

-The good news is that being a healthy weight, looking great and feeling good is not impossible and I’ve got 7 tips to lose weight after 50 to get your started.
+The good news is that being a healthy weight, looking great and feeling good is not impossible after 50 and I’ve got 7 tips to lose weight after 50 to get your started.